Receding Gums vs Healthy Gums: See the Differences with Images

 • The crown, which is the visible top portion.

-• The root, which lies beneath the gums.
+• The root, which are normally covered by healthy gums.

-These two sections meet at the neck of the tooth, a collar-like area that marks the transition between them.
+These two parts meet at the neck of the tooth, a collar-like area that marks the transition between them.

 When gums are healthy, only the crown is visible, and the neck and roots remain well covered.
 However, when gums recede, the neck becomes exposed, creating a noticeable narrowing near the base of the tooth.